MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_unit_cube.md

 ---
-author: v-josjones
+author: mammerla
-ms.author: v-josjones
+ms.author: v-jillheaden
 title: Block Documentation - minecraft:unit_cube
 ms.prod: gaming
 ---

 # Block Documentation - minecraft:unit_cube

-`minecraft:unit_cube` is a `JSON Object` component that specifies that a unite cube is to be used with tessellation.
+`minecraft:unit_cube` is a `JSON Object` component that specifies that a unit cube is to be used with tessellation.

 >[!IMPORTANT]
 > `minecraft:unit_cube` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.